 Laravel aims to make the development process a pleasing one for the developer without sacrificing application functionality.
 Happy developers make the best code.
-To this end, we've attempted to combine the very best of what we have seen in other web frameworks, including frameworks implemented in other languages, such as Ruby on Rails, ASP.NET MVC, and Sinatra.
+To this end, we've attempted to combine the very best of what we have seen in other web frameworks.